morgans3/lancs-lamp_cdk/README.md

 - After downloading the repo, run the command `npm i` to install the node_modules folder and libraries
 - In the terminal, run `npm run watch` to watch and compile changes
-- Add Dockerhub credentials to config file - do not commit these to a repository
+- Update lib/localconfig.ts file to match your account and domain name
-- Update lib/config.ts file to customise the settings to match deployment account
+- Update lib/config.ts file to customise the settings (if required)
 - Run `cdk bootstrap` to bootstrap your AWS account
 - Run `cdk deploy` to deploy all the resources